stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 According to the flows described in above sections, the following flows need to be implemented:

-1. Buffer manager to test port's admin status before creating lossless priority group for the port.
+1. Buffer template to generate zero buffer profiles and apply them if there are inactive ports.
-2. Buffer manager to remove port's lossless priority group once the port's admin status is changed to down.
+2. Buffer manager to test port's admin status before creating lossless priority group for the port.
-3. Buffer orch to handle `BUFFER_PG`, and `BUFFER_QUEUE` removing.
+3. Buffer manager to remove port's lossless priority group once the port's admin status is changed to down.
-4. Buffer orch to configure zero buffer profile in `BUFFER_PORT_INGRESS_PROFILE_LIST` and `BUFFER_PORT_EGRESS_PROFILE_LIST`.
+4. Buffer orch to handle `BUFFER_PG` removing.
-5. SAI to set headroom size of management priority group according to port's admin status.
+5. Buffer orch to configure zero buffer profile in `BUFFER_PORT_INGRESS_PROFILE_LIST` and `BUFFER_PORT_EGRESS_PROFILE_LIST`.

 ## 8 Dynamic buffer model ##

-In dynamic buffer model, the buffer reserved for admin-down ports is reclaimed by removing the objects from `APPL_DB`.
-Currently, when a port is shut down:
+Currently, when a port is shut down, the buffer reserved for admin-down ports is reclaimed by removing the objects from `APPL_DB` in dynamic buffer model:

 1. `buffer manager` removes the item related to the port from buffer tables from `APPL_DB`
 2. `buffer orch` notifies SAI to remove object